List of roads in Tanzania

 The following is a list of national roads in Tanzania, under the jurisdiction of the Tanzania National Roads Agency (TANROADS).
 The list is not exhaustive.
 As part of the 2007 Roads Act in Tanzania, National roads were classified into two categories, Trunk Roads and Regional Roads.
 The total road network in Tanzania as of December 2022 is 181190 km, of which 36760 km are classified as National Roads (Trunk &; Regional) and 144429 km as District Roads (Collector, Feeder and Urban roads).
-District roads are under the responsibility of the President’s Office Regional Administration and Local Government (PORALG) through Tanzania Rural and Urban Roads Agency (TARURA).
+District roads are under the responsibility of the President's Office Regional Administration and Local Government (PORALG) through the Tanzania Rural and Urban Roads Agency (TARURA).
 Before 1980, Tanzania shared the same highway numbering system as Kenya, following the dissolution of the East African Community, the country renamed its roads to the A and B numbering system still available on some out dated maps.